Road Pricing

 Rajé (2003) examines the equity impacts of road pricing and workplace parking levies with focus groups of vulnerable groups (low income, elderly, disabled, urban residents) and travel survey analysis.
 The results indicate that automobile pricing impacts depend on how revenues are used, how prices are structured and priced areas are defined; and the quality of travel options available, and that citizen support for road pricing increases if they feel that these equity concerns are addressed.

-Road Pricing can also benefit transportation-disadvantaged people by reducing the subsidies they pay toward highways and by increasing their travel choices (Kain, 1994).
+Road Pricing can also benefit transportation-disadvantaged people by reducing the subsidies they pay toward highways and by increasing their travel options (Kain 1994).
 King, Manville and Shoup (2007) recommend that road pricing revenues be returned to cities on a per capita basis as compensation for environmental impacts that vehicle traffic imposes on local residents, and as a way to increase vertical equity.
-HOT lanes in particular can provide equity benefits by improving mobility options for transit and rideshare users (Levine and Garb, 2000).
+HOT lanes in particular can provide equity benefits by improving mobility options for transit and rideshare users.
 Congestion pricing and HOT facilities can improve basic mobility by giving priority to high value trips.

 Table 11 Equity Summary – Toll Funded Roads